-The Nyman Gibson Miralis money laundering lawyers have expertise in advising and representing corporations and individuals who are being investigated or prosecuted for money laundering offences in Australia.
+Nyman Gibson Miralis has expertise in advising and representing corporations and individuals who are being investigated or prosecuted for money laundering offences in Australia.

 The extent of money laundering in Australia can be seen from some recent examples of the prosecution and detection of money laundering techniques by AUSTRAC.